-Alfred Hermida is an online news pioneer, digital media scholar and journalism educator.
-He is an Associate Professor at the University of British Columbia School of Journalism, and a founding member of the award-winning BBCNews.com website.
+Alfred Hermida is an award-winning online news pioneer, digital media scholar and journalism educator.

-An award-winning journalist, Hermida is a 16-year veteran of the BBC and was a founding news editor of the BBC News website in 1997.
+Hermida is a 16-year veteran of the BBC and was a founding news editor of the BBC News website in 1997.
 During his four years as daily news editor, the site won the BAFTA for best news website four years in a row.
-His has also written for The Globe and Mail, The Wall Street Journal, The Times of London, The Guardian and NPR.
+He has also written for The Globe and Mail, The Wall Street Journal, The Times of London, The Guardian and NPR.

 Through his research at UBC, and his earlier work at the BBC, he has built an international reputation as an authority on new media, with his work appearing in Journal of Broadcasting and Electronic Media, Journalism Practice and Journalism Studies.
 His research interests include participatory journalism, social media and emerging genres of digital journalism.